YemenOpenSource/Yemen-info/README.md

 Simply, just download the [yemen.json](https://github.com/Yemeni-Open-Source/Yemen-info/blob/main/yemen.json) file and use it however you want.
 It is a JSON file, so it is language agnostic, and most programming languages support it easily.

-We have different formats with the same information you can use if you prefer in [this folder](https://github.com/Yemeni-Open-Source/Yemen-info/tree/main/other-formats): CSV, XLSX (Microsoft EXCEL format), XML, YAML, and SQL formats.
+We have different formats with the same information you can use if you prefer in [this folder](https://github.com/Yemeni-Open-Source/Yemen-info/tree/main/other-formats) like: CSV, XLSX (Microsoft EXCEL format), XML, YAML, and SQL formats.

 You can also use the [cspell dictionary file Here](https://github.com/Yemeni-Open-Source/Yemen-info/blob/main/.cspell/custom-dictionary-workspace.txt) to ignore Yemeni cities/governance's names from underlined spell checker.
 This was a side effect of the main goal but we are thankful for it.
+You can find it and copy the text and paste it into any text editor that has the functionality of a spelling dictionary and the user dictionary, like Microsoft Word, LibreOffice, or Even [Arabic - Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker-arabic) extension on VS Code.

 ## Features